ochogwuprince92/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/LibraryProject/README.md

 Assign the relevant permissions to users by assigning them to the appropriate group.

 Use the @permission_required decorator in views to enforce permission checks.

+## Security Measures

+- **DEBUG = False**: Disabled debug mode in production to prevent sensitive data leakage.
+- **CSRF and Session Cookies**: Configured to be sent only over HTTPS.
+- **Content Security Policy**: Restricts content loading to trusted sources.
+- **ORM Queries**: Used Django ORM to prevent SQL injection vulnerabilities.